Connect With Employers

 • What kind of position are you looking for?

-• Which geographic areas are you interested in?
+• Which geographic areas interest you?

 • May I have a copy of your resume?

-• Who you are (your major, your interests)
+• Who are you (primary interests)

-• What you offer (skills, experience)
+• What you can offer (skills, experience)

-• A good follow-up question
+• A relevant follow-up question specific to the organization

 Example: